Question: What are the impacts of using social media?

 Answer: First, when we are talking about “social media,” remember that it is not one-size-fits-all!
 Social media platforms differ in their design; whether you’re looking to share pictures from your daily life, chat in groups, or participate in trending videos, each platform offers a unique experience.
 Everyone responds to social media differently, so the pros and cons we describe below are going to vary from teen to teen.
-The most important thing is reflecting on what types of positive or negative influences social media has on you
+The most important thing is reflecting on what types of positive or negative influences social media has on you.

 Positive experiences on social media include access to communities, social support, and learning new information:

 • Social Connection: Teens frequently say that social media helps keep them connected to friends and family.
+Many report that they use social media to establish new friendships or romantic relationships.

 • Interest-Driven Exploration: As you develop more independence, social media can be a space to discover new ideas and knowledge.
 This is particularly helpful for finding health-related information you may not otherwise have access to.